SNOMED CT: Known deficiencies and mitigation strategies

 Earlier SNOMED versions had faceted structure ordered by semantic axes, requiring that more complex situations required to be coded by a coordination of different codes.
 This had two major shortcomings.
-On the one hand, the necessity of post-coordination was perceived as a user-unfriendly obstacle, which has certainly contributed to the rather low adoption of early SNOMED versions.
+On the one hand, the necessity of post-coordination was perceived as a user-unfriendly obstacle, which has certainly contributed to the low adoption of early SNOMED versions.
 On the other hand, uniform coding was difficult to obtain.
 E.g.,Acute appendicitis could be post-coordinated in three different ways with no means to compute semantic equivalences.

 SNOMED RT had addressed this problem by introducing description logic formula.
-With the addition of CTV3 a large number of concepts were redefined using formal expressions.
+With the addition of CTV3 many concepts were redefined using formal expressions.
 However, the fusion with CTV3, as a historically grown terminology with many close-to user descriptions, introduced some problems which still affect SNOMED CT.
 In addition to a confusing taxonomic web of many hierarchical levels with massive multiple inheritance (e.g. there are 36 taxonomic ancestors for Acute appendicitis), many ambiguous, context-dependent concepts have found their way into SNOMED CT.
 Pre-coordination was sometimes pushed to extremes, so there are, for example, 350 different concepts for burns found on the head.

 A further phenomenon which characterizes parts of SNOMED CT is the so-called epistemic intrusion.

 In principle, the task of terminology (and even an ontology) should be limited to providing context-free term or class meanings.
 The contextualization of these representational units should be ideally the task of an information model.

 Human language is misleading here, as we use syntactically similar expression to represent categorically distinct entities, e.g. Ectopic pregnancy vs. Suspected pregnancy.
 The first one refers to a real pregnancy, the second one to a piece of (uncertain) information.
 In SNOMED CT most (but not all) of these context-dependent concepts are concentrated in the subhierachy Situation with explicit context.
 A major reason for why such concepts cannot be dispensed with is that SNOMED CT takes on, in many cases, the functionality of information models, as the latter do not exist in a given implementation.

 With the establishment of IHTSDO, SNOMED CT became more accessible to a wider audience.
 Criticism of the state of the terminology was sparked by numerous substantive weaknesses as well as on the lack of quality assurance measures.
 From the beginning IHTSDO was open regarding such (also academic) criticism.
 In the last few years considerable progress has been made regarding quality assurance and tooling.